ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

   dfhstart
-    Overrides the templated location for the JCL data set.
+    Overrides the templated location for the CICS startup JCL data set.

     | **required**: False